-My recipe for grits, which was perfected after living in the south for over 15 years, is made with corn grits.
-I simmer the grits in stock and butter and finish with cheese and cream to create luscious, creamy, cheesy grits that are downright swoon-worthy!
+My recipe for grits, which has been perfected after living in the south for nearly 2 decades, is made with stone-ground corn grits that are simmered in chicken stock until tender and then finished with butter, cheese, and cream to create luscious, cheesy, creamy grits.

 Notes on Ingredients

-- Cheese: Use white or yellow cheddar.
-Extra-sharp cheese is best to give these grits a super cheesy taste.
+- Cheese: Use white or yellow sharp cheddar, as the sharp cheese will give these grits a super cheesy, rich taste.
 And if you can, grate the cheese yourself.
 It will melt more evenly into the grits.

-- In a heavy-bottomed saucepan, bring the broth to a boil.
+- In a heavy-bottomed saucepan, bring the broth to a boil over medium-high heat.

-- Reduce the heat to low and cover the pan with a lid.
+- Reduce the heat to low and place a tight-fitting lid on the pan.

-- Every 3 to 4 minutes, remove the lid on the pan and whisk the grits vigorously.
+- Every 3 to 4 minutes, remove the lid and whisk the grits vigorously.
 This is really important to keep the grits super creamy--no one wants lumps in their grits!

-- Remove the grits from the heat and stir in the butter, cheese, and cream.
+- Once tender, remove the grits from the heat and stir in the butter, cheese, and cream.

 How to Store Grits